pequet/stentor-01/scripts/audio-processing/README.md

 1. Check the log files in `$HOME/.stentor/logs/`
 2. Verify all dependencies are installed (ffmpeg, yt-dlp, whisper)
 3. Ensure proper file permissions on all scripts
-4. Check that `.env` configuration is correct
+4. Check that `stentor.conf` configuration is correct